TITLE Manager, Emergency Preparedness

 2. Develops and reviews the Emergency Operations Plan and all annexes in order to meet and/or exceed compliance standards established by the Federal Emergency Management Agency (FEMA), keeps informed of federal, state, and local regulations affecting emergency plans and ensures that plans adhere to these regulations, proposes alteration of emergency response procedures based on regulatory changes, technological changes, or knowledge gained from outcomes of previous emergency situations, and develops and performs tests and evaluations of emergency management plans in accordance with state and federal regulations.

-3. Establishes and maintains a campus emergency response team assigned to staff the University’s EOC, facilitates the activation of the University’s EOC, and serves as Emergency Operations Center Manager in the event of an activation or as the Emergency Coordination Center Manager in the absences of the Director of University Safety.
+3. Establishes and maintains a campus emergency response team assigned to staff the University’s EOC, facilitates the activation of the University’s EOC, and serves as the Deputy EOC Manager in the event of an activation or as the Emergency Coordination Center Manager in the absences of the Director of University Safety.